-After running your DevWeb test, you can view the generated results data, and analyze the results using LoadRunner family tools, or an open-source dashboard solution like Grafana.
+After running your DevWeb test, you can view and analyze the generated results data using LoadRunner family tools or an open-source dashboard solution like Grafana.

 LoadRunner Developer supports two database options for saving the results from DevWeb script runs: The local SQLite database (default), or InfluxDB.
 You can change the configuration to report data to InfluxDB, or to report to both databases.

 For details on reporting data to InfluxDB, see InfluxDB and Grafana.

 When you run a DevWeb script, by default the generated raw data is saved to a local SQLite database file, in ..\<Script Directory>\results\devWebDB.db.

 The database creates the following tables for the script run: